iguessthislldo/opendds-devguide-converter/devguide/alternate_interfaces_to_data.rst

 * DataReader sample received (enters the cache), read, taken

+.. _alternate_interfaces_to_data--attaching-observers-to-entities:

 Attaching Observers to Entities
 ===============================

+..
+    Sect<12.2.1>

 Entity is the spec-defined base interface of the following types:

 * DataWriter, DataReader

-  * As seen above in :ref:`Observer`, the Observer events originate in the DataWriter and DataReader Entities
+  * As seen above in :ref:`alternate_interfaces_to_data--observer`, the Observer events originate in the DataWriter and DataReader Entities

 * DomainParticipant, Publisher, Subscriber